signatureai/signature-core-nodes/docs/nodes/text.md

 | ------ | -------- |
 | string | `STRING` |

-??? note "Pick the code in text.py"
+??? note "Source code in text.py"

     ```python
     class TextFindReplace:
-        """Finds and replaces text.

-        This class finds a specified substring in the input text and replaces it with another substring.
+        """Performs simple text replacement without regex support.

+        A straightforward text processing node that replaces all occurrences of a substring with
+        another substring, using exact matching.

         Args:
-            text (str): The input text to be processed.
+            text (str): The input text to process.
+Defaults to empty string.
-            find (str): The substring to find.
+            find (str): The substring to search for.
+Defaults to empty string.
-            replace (str): The substring to replace with.
+            replace (str): The substring to replace matches with.
+Defaults to empty string.

         Returns:
-            tuple: The text after find and replace.
+            tuple[str]: A single-element tuple containing the processed text.

+        Notes:
+            - Case-sensitive matching
+            - All occurrences of the 'find' string will be replaced
+            - Empty strings for any parameter are handled safely
         """

         @classmethod